ArcanaFramework/arcana/docs/source/data_model.rst

 .. and how the layers add to one another

-For stores that support datasets with arbitrary tree structures (i.e. :class:`.SimpleStore`), the "data space" and the hierarchy of layers in the data tree needs to be provided.
+For stores that support datasets with arbitrary tree structures (i.e. :class:`.DirTree`), the "data space" and the hierarchy of layers in the data tree needs to be provided.
 Data spaces are explained in more detail in :ref:`data_spaces`.
 However, for the majority of datasets in the medical imaging field, the :class:`arcana.medimage.data.Clinical` space is